-The boundaries of the Mihran Mesrobian Residence at 7410 Connecticut Avenue in Chevy Chase, Maryland, include all of the property as part of Lot 22 in Block 2 as noted on Tax Map GN (Maryland Department of Assessments & Taxation Map, Montgomery County, District 07, acct # 00464605).
-The single-family dwelling is set on the southwest corner of Connecticut Avenue and Woodbine Street.
+The boundaries of the Mihran Mesrobian Residence at 7410 Connecticut Avenue in Chevy Chase, Maryland, include all of the property as part of Lot 22 in Block 2 as noted on Tax Map GN (Maryland Department of Assessments & Taxation Map, Montgomery County, District 07, acct # 00464605), and further described among the Land Records of Montgomery County, Maryland in Liber 6363, Folio 205.
+The single-family dwelling is located on the southwest corner of Connecticut Avenue and Woodbine Street.